 MAKING INSTANT POT LAMB VINDALOO

-If you want to cut down on cooking time, you can also make your lamb vindaloo in the instant pot.
+If you want to cut down on cooking time, you can also make your vindaloo curry in the Instant Pot.

 MAKING IT IN THE SLOW COOKER

-You can also make this lamb vindaloo in the slow cooker!
+You can also make this delicious vindaloo curry in the slow cooker!

 Like with the Instant Pot, do the prep and sauté parts of the recipe first, then add everything to the slow cooker.